Diary of Second Lieutenant Harold Gordon Cornell- 1916-1917- Part 4

 during the afternoon which should

-go [[?]] was to establishing an
+go some way to establishing an

 understanding between us.

-Thursday F.W. expect to leave
+Thursday F.W. expects to leave

 shortly for further training & is

-not therefore taking the [[?]] of the
+not therefore taking the control of the

 wireless out of my hands.
-Experimental
+Experimented

-today with the [[Puff?]]
-Target with good
+today with the Puff Target with good

-results. [[?]] [[?]] in the evening at
+results.
+Am putting in the evening at

-the wireless station for machine [[?]]
+the wireless station for practice purposes.

-Friday Marriott very pleased with Puff Target
+Friday Marriott very pleased with Puff Target.

 Day passed off quietly.
 Latest rumour is